carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Public vs Private Subnet
   - Public subnet ==> It is a subnet that’s associated with a route table having **rules to connect to internet using Internet Gateway**.
   - Private subnet ==> It is a subnet that’s associated with a route table having **no rules to connect to internet using Internet Gateway**.
-    - Private subnet connect to the internet by setting a rule to a NAT Gateway in a public Subnet.
+    - Private subnet connect to the internet by setting a rule to a **NAT Gateway in a public Subnet**.

 ##### D/ Network Access Control List (Created by default)

-- Extra layer of security **for your VPC** (acts as a Firewall) as it can be used to control the traffic in and out of subnets.
-- Similar to security groups, as they contain rules, but you can  **block IP addresses** with a NACL (unlike Security Groups).
+- It **acts as a Firewall**, it controls the inbound and ourbound traffic **at Subnets level**.
+- Differences with Security groups:
+  - You can **block IP addresses**, it allows Deny Rules
-- NACL are **stateless**, when you create an inbound rule and an outbound rule is not automatically created.
-It means they can have separate inbound and outbound rules (unlike Security Groups).
+  - They are **stateless**, when you create an inbound rule and an outbound rule is not automatically created.
+It means they can have separate inbound and outbound rules.
-- A NACL can be associated with many Subnets, but a subnet can only have one NACL.
+- Cardinality: A NACL can be associated with many Subnets, but a subnet can only have one NACL.
 - VPCs comes with a modifiable default NACL it allows all inbound and outbound traffic (by default)
   - You can create custom NACL --> denies all inbound and outbound traffic until you add rules (by default)
 - Each subnet within a VPC must be associated with only 1 NACL
-  - If you don’t specify, auto associate with default NACL.
+  - If you don’t specify, auto associate with default NACL
   - If you associate with new NACL, auto remove previous association
 - Apply to all instances in associated subnet
 - Rules
   - **Support both Allow and Deny rules**
-  - Evaluate rules in number order, starting with lowest numbered rule.
-NACL rules have number(1 to 32766) and higher precedence to lowest number for e.g. #100 ALLOW <IP> and #200 DENY <IP> means IP is allowed
+  - **Evaluate rules in number order**, starting with lowest numbered rule.
+NACL rules have number (1 to 32766) and higher precedence to lowest number for e.g. #100 ALLOW <IP> and #200 DENY <IP> means IP is allowed
+    - Tip: It is recommended to create numbered rules in increments (for example, increments of 10 or 100) so that you can insert new rules where you need to later on.
   - Each network ACL also includes a rule with rule number as asterisk *.
 If any of the numbered rule doesn’t match, it’s denies the traffic.
 You can't modify or remove this rule.
-  - Recommended to create numbered rules in increments (for example, increments of 10 or 100) so that you can insert new rules where you need to later on.

 ##### E/ Security Groups (Created by default)

-- Control inbound and outbound traffic **at EC2 instance level**
+- It **acts as a Firewall**, it controls inbound and outbound traffic **at EC2 instance level**
+- Differences with Security groups:
+  - You cannot **block IP addresses**, it does not allows Deny Rules
+  - **Stateful** when you create an inbound rule and an outbound rule is automatically created.
-- You can specify **allows rule, but not deny rules**.
-You can specify a source in security group rule to be an IP range, a specific IP (/32), or another security group.
+- You can specify a source in security group rule to be an IP range, a specific IP (/32), or another security group.
 - When you first create a security group, by default
   - All outbound traffic is allowed.
-  - All inbound traffic is blocked.
+  - All inbound traffic is blocked (no rules)
-- **Stateful** when you create an inbound rule and an outbound rule is automatically created.
 - Cardinality: N Security Group <--> N EC2 instance.
   - You can have any number of EC2 instances within a security group.
   - You can have multiple Security Groups attached/assigned to EC2 instances.
 Evaluate all rules before deciding whether to allow traffic.
 Meaning if you have one security group which has no Allow and you add an allow in another than it will Allow